 How to use a Dashboard on Exoscale SKS

-For Kubernetes, there are different user interfaces (UI) available.
+For Kubernetes, there are different user interfaces (or UI) available.
 You can use them to get an overview of your cluster, do basic monitoring, or create/scale individual Kubernetes resources.

-If you are new to Kubernetes, we highly recommend to use some kind of UI, as it will help you in finding errors in your deployments more easily.
-Lens is especially straightforward in this regard.
+If you are new to Kubernetes, we highly recommend to use some kind of UI, as it will help you find errors in your deployments more easily - Lens is especially straightforward in this regard.